nasa/Common-Metadata-Repository/README.md

 - dev-system
   - An app that combines the separate microservices of the CMR into a single application.
 We use this to simplify development
-  - Main method: cmr.dev_system.runner
+  - Main method: `cmr.dev_system.runner`

 - indexer-app
   - This handles indexing collections, granules, and tags in Elasticsearch
-  - Maintains the set of indexes in elasticsearch for each concept
+  - Maintains the set of indexes in Elasticsearch for each concept
-  - Main method: cmr.indexer.runner
+  - Main method: `cmr.indexer.runner`

 - ingest-app
   - The Ingest app handles collaborating with metadata db and indexer systems.
   This maintains the lifecycle of concepts coming into the CMR
-  - Main method: cmr.ingest.runner
+  - Main method: `cmr.ingest.runner`

 - search-app
   - Provides a public search API for concepts in the CMR
-  - Main method: cmr.search.runner
+  - Main method: `cmr.search.runner`

 - search-relevancy-test
   - Tests to measure and report the effectiveness of CMR's search relevancy algorithm